jruels/puppet-fun/labs/09-modules-conditionals/index.md

 Now we need to enable `php` in our Apache module.
 To learn how to do this read about it on [Puppet Forge Apache page](https://forge.puppet.com/puppetlabs/apache#class-apachemodphp)

-Go ahead and add the code required for enabling `mod::php` to our `init.pp` manifest under our `mediawiki` class.
+Go ahead and add the code required for enabling `mod::php` to our `init.pp` manifest inside our `mediawiki` class.

 <details><summary>Click here for solution</summary>